 Results and Future.
 MindLogger is currently being used to gather survey data as part of the 10,000-person Healthy Brain Network research study.
-After this initial test, MindLogger will be used in research studies by our collaborators at the National Institute of Mental Health, MIT, UT Austin, the CRI in Paris, and elsewhere.
+After this initial test, MindLogger will be used in research studies by our collaborators at the National Institute of Mental Health, MIT, the Université de Paris (CRI), ETH and Citizen Science Centre in Zurich, and elsewhere.

 CrisisLogger Web-Based Data Collection

 Status and Patent.
 CrisisLogger is an open source product.